Adaptive and optimal online linear regression on $\ell^1$-balls: Adaptation to unknown , and via exponential weights

 \section{Adaptation to unknown $X$, $Y$ and $T$ via exponential weights}

 Although the proof of Theorem~\ref{thm:upperbound} already gives an algorithm that achieves the minimax regret, the latter takes as inputs $U$, $X$, $Y$, and $T$, and it is inefficient in high dimensions.
 In this section, we present a new method that achieves the minimax regret both efficiently and without prior knowledge of $X$, $Y$, and $T$ provided that $U$ is known.
 Adaptation to an unknown $U$ is considered in Section~\ref{sec:algo2}.
 Our method consists of modifying an underlying efficient linear regression algorithm such as the $\textrm{EG}^{\pm}$ algorithm \cite{KiWa97EGvsGD} or the sequential ridge regression forecaster \cite{Vo01CompetitiveOnline,AzWa01RelativeLossBounds}.
 Next, we show that automatically tuned variants of the $\textrm{EG}^{\pm}$ algorithm nearly achieve the minimax regret for the regime $d \geq \sqrt{T} UX/(2Y)$.
-A similar modification could be applied to the ridge regression forecaster --- without retaining additional computational efficiency --- to achieve a nearly optimal regret bound of order $d Y^2 \ln \bigl(1+d\bigl(\frac{\sqrt{T} U X}{d Y}\bigr)^2\bigr)$ in the regime $d < \sqrt{T} UX/(2Y)$.
+A similar modification could be applied to the ridge regression forecaster --- with a total computational efficiency of the same order as that of the standard ridge algorithm --- to achieve a nearly optimal regret bound of order $d Y^2 \ln \bigl(1+d\bigl(\frac{\sqrt{T} U X}{d Y}\bigr)^2\bigr)$ in the regime $d < \sqrt{T} UX/(2Y)$.
 The latter analysis is more technical and hence is omitted.